sylefeb/Silice/learn-silice/formal/README.md

 ![k-induction](./tind.png)
 *Figure from [Formal Verification with SymbiYosys and Yosys-SMTBMC](http://www.clifford.at/papers/2017/smtbmc-sby/slides.pdf) by Claire Wolf.*

+> **Note:** it is necessary to perform a BMC of depth `≥ k` before a temporal induction in order to end up with a complete proof.

 ### **Programs needed**

 This tutorial assumes that you have the FPGA toolchain already installed, if not please see [getting started](../../GetStarted.md).
 In addition you have to install [Symbiyosys](https://symbiyosys.readthedocs.io/en/latest/), a front-end for Yosys to facilitate formal verification.

-> **Note:** verify that *yosys-abc* is in the path ; if you build yosys yourself, you may need to create a symlink to it.
+> **Note:** verify that *yosys-abc* is in the path ; if you built yosys yourself, you may need to create a symlink to it.

 In addition to Yosys and Symbiyosys, you have to install the SMT solver Yices2, which is available [here](https://yices.csl.sri.com/).
-This solver handles BMC and cover tests quite fine, and fast enough (compared to e.g. z3).
+This solver handles BMC and cover tests quite fine, and fast enough in most cases (compared to e.g. z3).

 <!-- Introduce the formal board, what it does, how it is useful -->
 ## Easy verification with `make formal`